 Climate policy (autumn 2019)

-Climate policy and its importance to employment is a theme of SAK’s Time of Opportunities project in autumn 2019.
-We will publish studies over the rest of the year, examining the impact of climate change on the world of work and the status of employees in Finland and other countries.
+Climate policy and its importance to employment was a theme of SAK’s Time of Opportunities project in autumn 2019.
+We published studies examining the impact of climate change on the world of work and the status of employees in Finland and other countries.

 Members of SAK-affiliated trade unions think climate change is a serious problem that unions should be tackling actively.
 This is the key finding of a survey of union members aged between 20 and 40 years conducted by the Central Organisation of Finnish Trade Unions (SAK).